Fat Bike Tour of Anchorage FAQ

 There will be 2 aid stations for bikers in both the 50K and 40K.
-They will tentatively be located at Goose Lake/ANMC (23K for the 50K race and 14K for the 40K) and Postmark Drive/E. Northern Lights (37K for the 50K race and 28K for the 40K).
+They will be located at ANTHC just beyond the Tudor Road bridge (23K for the 50K race and 14K for the 40K) and Postmark Drive/W. Northern Lights (37K for the 50K race and 28K for the 40K).
 The aid stations will provide a variety of food and drink as well as a mechanic.

 - Can I attempt both the ski and bike races?